Achilles Tendinopathy Rehab for Runners

-Achilles Tendinitis in Runners
+Common Causes in Runners

-Phases of Exercises
+Four Phases of Rehab Exercises

 Phase 1: Supine Calf Isometric With Band